 But reports have shown that Germans are actually drinking less beer than ever.
-There are many reasons for that (like a healthier lifestyle), but it may also be due to the spreading popularity of other alcoholic drinks.
+There are many reasons for that (like a healthier lifestyle), but it may also be due to the growing popularity of other alcoholic drinks.
 Here is what to drink in Germany besides beer.

 01 of 08